Policy brief

 This policy brief presents recommendations for what international actors should do and how they should work with Ukrainian partners to achieve these objectives.

-The full brief is available for download in English (and forthcoming in Ukrainian).
+The full brief is available for download in English and Ukrainian.

 This is the third policy brief in our series“Feminist Perspectives for Supporting Ukraine.”
 The corresponding project is supported by the Stabilisation Platform, which is funded by the German Federal Foreign Office.
 It also builds on GPPi’s previous research on the conflict in Ukraine and feminist foreign policy.